Complexity Analysis of Convex Majorization Schemes for Nonconvex Constrained Optimization: General Solution Scheme Via Convex Surrogate

-In this section, assuming the access to the upper surrogates of the objective and the constraint functions that satisfy Assumption~\ref{assumption:surrogate}, we introduce the general framework of this paper and establish its oracle complexity based on how many (convex) subproblems are solved.
+In this section, assuming the access to the upper surrogates of the objective and constraint functions that satisfy Assumption~\ref{assumption:surrogate}, we introduce the general framework of this paper and establish its oracle complexity based on how many (convex) subproblems are solved.
+Typically, we will assume by default that the structure of the nonsmooth term $r$ is simple enough so that the subproblems can be efficiently solved.
 The construction of qualified surrogates is discussed in the next section under several different context.

 \begin{assumption} For problem $(P)$, given any feasible $y$, there exist convex and continuously differentiable surrogate functions $\tilde{f}(\cdot\mid y)$ and $\tilde{c_i}(\cdot\mid y)$ such that for any $x$ it holds that